sejalllkhanna/AtlysAssignment/README.md

 # AtlysAssignment

-I am Sejal Khanna and this is my submission for the Atlys Assignmnet.
+I am Sejal Khanna and this is my submission for the Atlys Assignment.
 Product Requirement Doc - https://goatlys.notion.site/iOS-Take-home-assignment-Atlys-1b5f3d9577b5470aa1a1a3b44c485e55

 Screenshots(for refernce) :